P.L. Light Systems Expert Articles: Fact or Fiction? Horticultural Lighting Questions Answered

 Fact or Fiction: LEDs change the growing environment

-When swapping out your HPS luminaires for LEDs, growers will likely need to alter their growing environment to compensate for environmental changes.
-Areas of your grow that could be affected include irrigation, nutrient management, pest and disease management, humidity and heating.
+When swapping out HPS luminaires for LEDs, growers will likely need to alter their growing environment to compensate for environmental changes.
+Areas of your grow that could be affected include irrigation, nutrient management, pest and disease management, humidity, and heating.

-Due to the lack of heat from LEDs, the grow space will be naturally cooler, which has its benefits and drawbacks.
-For growers in northern climates, it means compensating for heating in the winter.
-In some cases, due to the lack of heat from the lights, LED environments can be less humid, which is a great thing when it comes to HVAC loads, but can affect crop growth.
+Due to the lack of heat from LEDs, the grow space will be naturally cooler, which has benefits and drawbacks.
+For growers in northern climates, this means compensating for heating in the winter.
+In some cases, due to the lack of heat from the lights, LED environments can be less humid, which is a great thing for HVAC loads.
+However, this can affect crop growth.
 Humidity levels need to be maintained, especially during young plant stages, to keep nutrient movement through the plant and prevent nutrient issues.
-Not maintaining appropriate humidity levels can lead to problems such as blossom end rot, tip burn and other physiological disorders.
-This is because you need enough to keep transpiration rates up to ensure movement of nutrients through your plant and is especially important in plants that can be prone to calcium deficiency disorders, such as vine crops and lettuces.
-Air flow is also important, and even though you may have lower temperatures, you still need fans, venting and/or air movement to ensure continuous gas exchange, particularly in crops with high densities like lettuces.
+Not maintaining appropriate humidity levels can lead to problems such as blossom end rot, tip burn, and other physiological disorders.
+This is because you need enough to keep transpiration rates up to ensure the movement of nutrients through your plant, which is especially important in plants prone to calcium deficiency disorders, such as vine crops and lettuces.
+Airflow is also important.
+Even though you may have lower temperatures, you still need fans, venting, and/or air movement to ensure continuous gas exchange, particularly in crops with high densities like lettuces.

 Fact or Fiction: LEDs have a better environmental footprint

-LEDs are great when it comes to energy savings compared to legacy lighting technologies.
-However, depending on the type of set up you have, for instance a large vertical system, it can actually produce more CO2 than a field farm due to increased operating costs including lighting, dehumidification and cooling.
-Not only that, but unlike HID luminaires which can work for decades just by replacing a lamp every few years, LED luminaires need to be entirely replaced if failure occurs due to faulty components or poor quality, meaning there can be more waste versus a traditional lighting system.
+LEDs are great for energy savings compared to legacy lighting technologies.
+However, depending on the type of setup you have–for instance, a large vertical system–this can actually produce more CO2 than a field farm due to increased operating costs including lighting, dehumidification, and cooling.
+Moreover, unlike HID luminaires that can work for decades by replacing a lamp every few years, LEDs must be entirely replaced if failure occurs due to faulty components or poor quality, meaning there can be more waste versus a traditional lighting system.

-We are not saying that HID technology or field grown crops have a better carbon footprint than LEDs, but that many times claims can be made to look too good to be true until you look at the whole picture.
-We believe LED lighting can pave the way for a more sustainable way to grow food, but many factors need to be considered in order to reach that sustainability.
+We are not saying that HID technology or field-grown crops have a better carbon footprint than LEDs.
+That said, many claims can be made to sound too good to be true until you look at the whole picture.
+We believe LED lighting can pave the way for a more sustainable way to grow food, but many factors need to be considered to reach that sustainability.

-The financial benefits of a transition to LEDs will depend on the energy and environmental costs associated with the application – in many cases a hyrbid LED-HPS system can provide the best benefits.
+The financial benefits of a transition to LEDs will depend on the energy and environmental costs associated with the application – in many cases, a hybrid LED-HPS system can provide the best benefits.

 Fact or Fiction: Do LEDs offer higher energy savings?

 Finally, do LEDs help me save more money?
-As we know, LEDs typically use much less energy than traditional systems, and many states and provinces also offer utility rebates for operations that install eligible LEDs to help to offset the capex costs.
-However, many new LED luminaires that boast very high light output, also have an input power of 1000W meaning they consume the same amount of energy as a 1000W HID luminaire.
+As we know, LEDs typically use much less energy than traditional systems, and many states and provinces also offer utility rebates for operations that install eligible LEDs to help offset the capex costs.
+However, many new LED luminaires that boast very high light output, also have an input power of 1000W.
+This means they consume the same amount of energy as a 1000W HID.
 Given the directional nature of LEDs, that light cannot be spread over a bigger surface area, so you won’t be able to get away with using fewer luminaires if you want to maintain good light uniformity.

 Also, depending on your geography, you may need to add extra heating in winter to make up for the radiant heat you would get from HPS technology.
-Many growers we work with in cold climates rely on heat from the HPS luminaires to light their heat loving crops like tomatoes, cucumbers, cannabis and flowers.
+Many growers we work with in cold climates rely on heat from the HPS to light their heat-loving crops like tomatoes, cucumbers, cannabis, and flowers.

-In a recent study by Wageningen University, they set out to see how much energy is saved with an LED system versus an HPS system in a greenhouse application, when considering additional heating costs.
-They found that LEDs will reduce electricity costs by around 40%, but will increase heating by 25%, making energy savings around 15%.
+In a recent study by Wageningen University, researchers set out to see how much energy is saved with an LED versus an HPS system in a greenhouse application when considering additional heating costs.
+They found that LEDs will reduce electricity costs by around 40% but increase heating by 25%, making energy savings around 15%.
 So, the financial benefits of a transition to LEDs will depend on the energy and environmental costs associated with the application.
-This study helps demonstrate that in order to understand the true energy savings of LEDs, you must look at the whole picture and include other areas of energy usage that can be affected by a switch in lighting technologies.
+This study helps demonstrate that to understand the true energy savings of LEDs, you must look at the whole picture and include other areas of energy usage that can be affected by a switch in lighting technologies.